Mount Zion Chapel

 joists, and repainting the exterior sometime soon.

-2018 events will begin with our traditional Easter Day service at 2 p.m. on April 1st.
+2018 events began with our traditional Easter Day service at 2 p.m. on April 1st.

-This will be led by Revd David Crouchley, and there will be tea to follow.
+This was be led by Revd David Crouchley, and there was tea to follow.

 The Songs of Praise dates are July 1st with Janet & Andy Kay,